tcvieira/IA368-DD-012023/assingments/01/notes.md

 - at least 3 slides for the notebook (choose from the 7 questions)
 - slides for the article (check instructions)

+- a MRR score of 0.165 means that on average average the relevant document is found at position 6 (1/0.165).

 ## TODO

 - review IR pipeline (texts -> inverted index -> retriever -> re-rank -> ranked list)